kkacquah/jest-simulation/javascript/README.md

 # Test Output Format

-SimulacraJS displays errors within the context of the conversation between the simulation agent and your agent, providing clear and detailed test output:
+Simulacra displays errors within the context of the conversation between the simulation agent and your agent, providing clear and detailed test output:

 ```ansi
 Test Failures: